itechKaitoQueiroz/gha-env-poc/README.md

 - `website1`: example website 1
 - `website2`: example website 2

-- `opengine-components`: shared UI component library
+- `opengine-components`: shared Nuxt UI component library
 - `opengine-core`: not in use at the moment.
 To be used for server side functions, utility libraries, APIs, etc.
 - `opengine-template`: website template.
 All websites should extend this package.
 - `eslint-config`: `eslint` configurations (includes `library` and `nuxt`)